 Now you have a bit of time on your hands it’s time to get the jewellery box out and have a sort through, untangle that mess of chains and spruce up your gems.

-With a little care you can actually do a good job of cleaning jewellery at home using common household materials.
-You don’t need to get any special supplies just make your own homemade jewellery cleaning solution with a mixture of a mild soap and warm water.
+With a little care, you can actually do a good job of cleaning jewellery at home using common household materials.
+You don’t need to get any special supplies just make your own homemade jewellery cleaning solution with a mixture of mild soap and warm water.

 Organise your jewellery.

 Start by sorting your jewellery out and check for loose stones by gently tapping them, if you find any movement keep these by to take to a specialist for repair.
 Next tackle the tangle, if you have necklace chains in a knot it’s not as hard as you might think, just pop them on a soft surface and gently use your finger to roll them and they should start to loosen, don’t be tempted to pull at a knot, once you get them loose, with a something fine like a pin, start to tease out the strands until you have enough to work with and unravel the rest.
 It just takes a little patience.

 What Jewellery is safe to clean?

 Separate the different types of jewellery, as not all pieces are safe to clean, if it’s plated do not clean as you will remove a layer of the plating, some stones like Opals are porous and can shrink, so again leave these for a specialist.
 When it comes to costume jewellery like fake pearls it’s best to test a small area at the back of the necklace to ensure you don’t damage the surface.